gyroflow/gyroflow-docs/docs/logging/gcsv.md

 ## `.gcsv` gyro log format

-!!! warning

-What follows is a text-based gyro log format that can easily be implemented in custom hardware/firmware called `.gcsv` (short for gyro csv or gyroflow csv).
+What follows is a text-based gyro log format that can easily be implemented in custom hardware/firmware called `.gcsv` (short for gyro csv or Gyroflow csv).

 Firstly, for a video file called `videofilename.mp4`, the corresponding gyro log file is `videofilename.gcsv`.
 This allows for automatic log detection.